mjtorn/snowflake.nvim/README.md

 A [Neovim](https://neovim.io/) plugin written in [Python 3](https://docs.python.org/3/) for writing in a [Snowflake](http://www.advancedfictionwriting.com/articles/snowflake-method/) fashion.
 Licensed under WTFPL2, see
 LICENSE for details.

+*Totally proof-of-concept at this stage!*

+Requires [the Python client](https://github.com/neovim/python-client) version 0.1.12, which is not released at the time of writing this, so you must install `master HEAD`.

 ## How?

 ### Snowflake